bgauslin/goodandcheap/README.md

 # Good And Cheap

+<p class="callout warning">This README is a work in progress.
+Please proceed with caution.</p>

 I first heard about this cookbook on NPR, downloaded it, and that was that.
 A few months later, I was trying to think of a good project to give myself for learning the ins and outs of Vue.js, and voilà, this project was born.

 ![Good And Cheap](https://assets.gauslin.com/images/screenshots/good-and-cheap.png?v=2)